North Fork Pacheco Creek

 North Fork Pacheco Creek is a 19 mi tributary stream of Pacheco Creek, in Santa Clara County, California.
 Originally it was considered the upper reach of Pacheco Creek.
 Its source is at an elevation of 2360 ft at 37°11′17″N 121°25′42″W on a mountain side in Henry W. Coe State Park and is the headwaters of the Pajaro River watershed.

 History

-In 1993, archeologist Mark Hylkema documented eight different Native American sites on the Andresen Ranch along the lower North Fork Pacheco Creek, dating from 1000 B.C. to 500 A.D.
+In 1993, archaeologist Mark Hylkema documented eight different Native American sites on the Andresen Ranch along the lower North Fork Pacheco Creek, dating from 1000 B.C. to 500 A.D.
 These included multiple human burials, both adult and juvenile.
 He concluded that the interior of the Diablo Range north of Pacheco Pass was extensively occupied.
-Although Central Valley Yokuts may have utilized this area, archeologist E. Breck Parkman, who studied sites along upper North Fork Pacheco Creek, summarized evidence that the primary occupants were Ohlone, of the Tomoi, Locobo, and Cobo Ohlone peoples.
+Although Central Valley Yokuts may have utilized this area, archaeologist E. Breck Parkman, who studied sites along upper North Fork Pacheco Creek, summarized evidence that the primary occupants were Ohlone, of the Tomoi, Locobo, and Cobo Ohlone peoples.
 These peoples were removed to Missions Santa Clara and Santa Cruz between 1800 and 1808.